-Tuberculosis is a top infectious disease killer worldwide.
-In 2015, 10.4 million people fell ill with TB and 1.8 million died from the disease.
+TB is the leading infectious disease killer.
+2 billion people (1/3 of the world’s population) are infected with latent TB.
+There are 10 million new cases every year, including 1 million children.
 As part of the global effort to achieve the SDG 3 target on ending the epidemics of AIDS, TB and Malaria, World Vision staff on five continents are committed to identifying and treating TB in communities where we work.

 The challenge is, of course, far too large for any one organisation.
 This is why we carry out our work in close partnership with, among others, governments, funding agencies, other non-governmental organisations, the World Health Organisation and local communities.